-Our school works closely with the parent, nurseries and agencies of children that are coming into the school.
-Transition meetings are set up with all the professionals involved, the parent and the SENCo to discuss the child's needs and to set up an initial ILP to support transition.
+Our school works closely with the parents/carers, nurseries and agencies of children that are coming into the school.
+Transition meetings are set up with all the professionals involved, the parents/carers and the SENCo to discuss the child's needs and to set up an initial ILP to support transition.

-Reception parents and children are invited to visit the school, during and after the school day.
+Reception parents/carers and children are invited to visit the school, during and after the school day.